 Find out more about What to put in employment agreements.

 Employees may be able to raise a personal grievance if they believe you’ve acted unjustifiably in the event of a redundancy.
 For example, you cannot use redundancy as a way of dismissing someone for reasons relating to the employee personally (such as the employee’s performance).

-Find out how mediation can help solve workplace issues with the Ministry of Business Innovation and Employment – Labour.
+Find out how mediation can help solve workplace issues with the Ministry of Business, Innovation and Employment – Employment Relations.